Tag: PID Tuning

 Weeks 9–12: Developing Custom Controllers and Real Hardware Interfaces

 This is where you transition from a user of ROS Control to a true developer.
-You will learn to write your own custom controllers from scratch in C++.
-We will walk through the controller base class, covering the `init`, `starting`, `update`, and `stopping` methods that define a controller’s lifecycle.
-We will emphasize real-time programming considerations to ensure your controllers are robust and performant.
-Building on this, you will learn how to write a hardware interface for a physical robot, bridging the gap between your simulation work and real-world deployment.
+You’ll learn to write your own custom controllers from scratch in C++.
+We’ll walk through the controller base class, covering the `init`, `starting`, `update`, and `stopping` methods that define a controller’s lifecycle.

 Month 4: Final Project and Deployment